 To learn how to determine whether a specific discrete distribution is appropriate for your data, read my post Goodness-of-Fit Tests for Discrete Distributions.

-Example of How to Use Discrete Probability Distributions
+Example Discrete Probability Distributions

 This example uses binary data because the two possible outcomes are either being infected by the flu or not being infected by the flu.
 Based on various studies, the long-term probability of a flu infection is 0.07 annually for the unvaccinated and 0.019 for the vaccinated.
-The graph plugs these probabilities into the binomial distribution to display the pattern of outcomes for both scenarios over twenty years.
+The graph plugs these probabilities into the binomial probability distribution function to calculate the pattern of outcomes for both scenarios over twenty years.
 Each bar indicates the likelihood of catching the flu the specified number of times.
 Additionally, I’ve shaded the bars red to represent the cumulative probability of at least two flu infections in 20 years.
 The left panel displays the expected outcomes with no vaccinations while the right panel shows the outcomes with annual vaccinations.

 A significant difference jumps out at you—which demonstrates the power of probability distribution plots!
 The largest bar on the graph is the one in the right panel that represents zero cases of the flu in 20 years when you get flu shots.
 When you vaccinate annually, you have a 68% chance of not catching the flu within 20 years!
 Conversely, if you don’t vaccinate, you have only a 23% of escaping the flu entirely.